fanartie/arthur-do-it-right/redux-1/index.md

 ### _Awesome!
 But, it doesn't fix the issue._

-Because each student is still subscribe with the 'entire' array of update, and why any element change will be considered as "array is updated".
+Because each student is still subscribed with the 'entire' array of updates, and why should any element changes will be considered as "array is updated".

 ![](redux-4.png)

-Each student should only subscribe to his element instead of the entire array.
+Each student should only subscribe to their element instead of the entire array.

 ```jsx
 let person = useSelector(state => state.list[props.idx]);